nboldhq/docs/src/collaboration-templates/microsoft-teams-lists.md

 ***

-## Non supported Microsoft Lists features
+## Non-supported features

-The following column types are not supported (and will not be cloned as part of the provisioning process):
+The following column types are NOT supported (and will not be cloned as part of the provisioning process):

 * lookup
 * term
 * contentApprovalStatus

-These elements are not preserved during items cloning:
+These elements are NOT preserved during items cloning:

 * Versions
 * Attachments

-These views characteristics are not supported:
+These views characteristics are NOT supported:

 * Custom formatting
 * Conditional formatting